MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Here, you extend the global `WindowEventMap` interface to include the custom `eip6963:announceProvider` event, ensuring type safety and a better developer experience when working with TypeScript.
-Since this custom event is not natively recognized by TypeScript, you must declare it explicitly to avoid type errors, provide proper type checking and autocompletion, and help TypeScript understand the new event type.
+You extended the global `WindowEventMap` interface with the custom `eip6963:announceProvider` event to ensure type safety and improve the TypeScript developer experience.
+Explicitly declaring this event prevents type errors, enables proper type checking, and supports autocompletion in TypeScript.

 Add the following code to `src/hooks/WalletProvider`: